This Very Day God is in Control

 What Is God Saying?

-Our key verse affirms the sovereignty of God.
+Our key verse affirms God's sovereignty.
 The Jews in Shushan, staying behind after the exile, were hated and despised.
 They were struggling for survival.
 They were on the verge of annihilation.
-The dramatic interplay of power and intrigue, of moral courage vis-a-vis hidden strategy, gives a modern ring to this ancient book.
-Since it stresses that God and good will ultimately triumph, it has been a continuing source of encouragement to God's people across the centuries.
-Every year on the 28th of February the Jews gather for the Feast of Purim, during which the Book of Esther is read.
-It is a time of rejoicing for all Jews.
+The dramatic interplay of power and intrigue, of moral courage vis-à-vis hidden strategy, gives a modern ring to this ancient book.
+Since it stresses that God and good will ultimately triumph, it has been a continuing source of encouragement across the centuries.
+Every year on the 28th of February, people gather for the Feast of Purim and read the Book of Esther.
+It is a time of rejoicing.

 Purim means dice, the method Haman used to set the date for the Jews' extermination.
-‘On the very day’ that was set by the throwing of dice, instead of being mastered by their enemies, they became the masters.
-God's sovereign power prevailed.
+‘On the very day’ that was set by the throwing of dice, God's sovereign power prevailed.
 The victims became the victors.
 The despised were honored.
-The tables were reversed.
-It is another case where what was intended for evil resulted in good by the Providence of God and the courageous obedience of His people.
+By the providence of God and Esther’s courage, evil intent resulted in good.

 How Does This Apply To Us?